Asam8385/Asam8385/README.md

 **Python Developer Intern @ Octobus BI** *(Feb 2024 - May 2024)*
 - Built ETL pipelines for data extraction and transformation from multiple sources
 - Worked with Azure Data Warehouse and Azure Data Lake for cloud data storage solutions
-- Developed data processing workflows for cloud resource analytics and reporting
+- Developed data processing workflows for cloud resource analytics

 ---